 37.15.2.1.3 Frame exchange sequence for Co-BF

 (#199)A Co-BF coordinating AP shall initiate Co-BF transmission with a Co-BF coordinated AP by transmitting a Co-BF Invite frame to the Co-BF coordinated AP.
-The Co-BF Invite frame shall be a BSRP NTB Trigger frame.
+The Co-BF Invite frame shall be a BSRP NTB Trigger frame as defined in 9.3.1.22.14 (BSRP Trigger frame format).
 The TA field of the Co-BF Invite frame shall be set to the MAC address of the Co-BF coordinating AP, and the RA field of the Co-BF Invite frame shall be set to the MAC address of the Co-BF coordinated AP.
 The Co-BF invite frame solicits a Co-BF response frame from the Co-BF coordinated AP addressed by the Co-BF invite frame.

 (#199)A Co-BF coordinated AP that receives a Co-BF Invite frame shall transmit a Co-BF Response frame to the Co-BF coordinating AP aSIFSTime after the end of the PPDU carrying the Co-BF Invite frame.
-The Co-BF Response frame shall be a Multi-STA BlockAck frame.
+The Co-BF Response frame shall be a Multi-STA BlockAck frame as defined in 9.3.1.8.6 (Multi-STA BlockAck variant).
 The TA field of the Co-BF Response frame shall be set to the MAC address of the Co-BF coordinated AP, and the RA field of the Co-BF Response frame shall be set to the MAC address of the Co-BF coordinating AP.

 The Co-BF coordinating or the Co-BF coordinated APs shall include an ICF-ICR frame exchange in the Co-BF transmission frame sequence whenever any of the AP’s associated STAs being scheduled for Co-BF transmission in the current TXOP operates in a mode that requires preceding frame exchanges with an ICF transmission.
 This is the case for DPS enabled non-AP STAs, and for non-AP STAs affiliated with an EMLSR non-AP MLD that the Co-BF transmission will immediately follow on any of its EMLSR links.
 The ICF frame shall not include any non-AP STA that will not be scheduled for Co-BF transmission in the next Co-BF DL PPDU.